krishaamer/green-filter-research/research/literature/design.md

 #### Data-Driven Design {#data-driven-design}

--   Rebuilt the app as a personalized, narrative lifestyle feed
 -   Product marketers focus on the ***stickiness*** of the product, meaning low attrition, meaning people keep coming back.
 -   Social Objects: People need something to gather around and discuss.